rozek/banglejs-2-activities/README.md

 You may try yourself with this little [code snippet](Colors/HalfColors.js).

+Forum user HughB suggested to make the color patches touchable and display the hexadecimal color code of any touched patch - et voilá, [here it comes](Colors/HalfColors-touchable.js)!

 ### "Quarter Colors" ###

 While "Half Colors" still look acceptable, the next refinement step ("Quarter Colors") no longer produces good looking results: